0xPolygon/foundry-template/CONTRIBUTING.md

 - In case of a MAJOR version
   - changelog
+  - summary of breaking changes
   - summary of new features
-  - summary of breaking changes
+  - summary of fixes
 - In case of a MINOR version
   - changelog
   - summary of new features